-28 LEASE OBLIGATIONS
+27 LEASE OBLIGATIONS

-The Group has finance leases for computer equipment and motor vehicles.
+The Group has finance leases for office equipment and motor vehicles.
 The leases have terms of renewal at the option of the Group.
 There are no escalation clauses and no restrictions placed upon the Group by entering into these leases.
-An obligation by a subsidiary is secured by a charge over the leased assets (Note 17).
-The average discount rate implicit to the leases is 9% (2015: 7.43%) per annum.
+An obligation by a subsidiary is secured by a charge over the leased assets (Note 16).
+The average discount rate implicit to the leases is 4.28% (2016: 9%) per annum.